PetrKryslUCSD/FinEtoolsFlexStructures.jl/tutorials/beam_modal_tut.md

 ## Assemble the global discrete system

+The integration domain of the beam is one-dimensional.
+The quantities in the co-rotational beam are really all evaluated analytically, so the numerical integration does have no effect.

 ````julia
 using FinEtoolsFlexStructures.FEMMCorotBeamModule: FEMMCorotBeam
 femm = FEMMCorotBeam(IntegDomain(fes, GaussRule(1, 2)), material);
 ````

-For disambiguation we will refer to the stiffness and mass functions by qualifying them with the corotational-beam module, `FEMMCorotBeamModule`.
+For disambiguation we will refer to the `stiffness` and `mass` functions by qualifying them with the corotational-beam module, `FEMMCorotBeamModule`.
 We will use the abbreviation `CB`.